usnistgov/BF/content/en/Info/Welcome/BF Welcome.md

 [NIST Releases SP 800-231, Bugs Framework (BF): Formalizing Cybersecurity Weaknesses and Vulnerabilities](https://csrc.nist.gov/News/2024/bugs-framework-nist-publishes-sp-800231)<br/>
 [NIST SP 800-231 Bug Framework (BF): Formalizing Cybersecurity Weaknesses and Vulnerabilities](https://csrc.nist.gov/pubs/sp/800/231/final)

-`The US Government has filed a patent application for the "Bugs Framework (BF) System and Methods".
+`xxxThe US Government has filed a patent application for the "Bugs Framework (BF) System and Methods".
 To obtainin a license, please contact the NIST Technology Partnerships Office (TPO) at: [tpo@nist.gov](tpo@nist.gov).`
 _____________________________________

 The Bugs Framework (BF) is being created as a structured classification system of software security bugs, faults, and weaknesses that allows unambiguous formal specification of the software security vulnerabilities.
 It comprises: